The Baal Shem Tov, or Besht — the founder of Chasidism —

 (from a letter written by the Besht to his brother-in-law about one of his soul ascents)

-Mi Yimalel is such a popular Chanukah song that it's hard to write this, but there are few songs besides this one that hack away at the root of religion so effectively.
+1) Mi Yimalel is such a popular Chanukah song that it's hard to imagine dropping it, but there are few other songs that hack away at the roots of religion so effectively.
 Look at the lyrics and see how the message of Mi Yimalel is essentially the opposite of Judaism.
+Here are the lyrics:

 Hebrew transliteration: Translation: Traditional English Lyrics: